harryf/yoshi-podcasts/_episodes/episode-011.md

 ---
 layout: episode
-title: Episode 011 - Fifth episode with Yoshi, Christian and Harry
+title: Episode 011 - Bombing, Booing, and Finding Your Comedy Voice
 short_title: Fifth episode with Yoshi, Christian and Harry
 date: '2024-11-29'
 time: '21:13'
 duration: 1h27m19s
 permalink: "/episodes/episode-011/"
-description: Fifth episode with Yoshi, Christian and Harry
+description: A deep dive into the highs and lows of stand-up comedy, featuring stories of bombing on stage, adapting to different audiences, and the evolution of a comedian’s voice, with a touch of dark humor and conspiracy theories.
 video_files:
 - file_name: C0050.mp4
   description: Full room camera - Camcorder